tabana1/Ivolve-OJT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the iVolve Technologies License - see the [LICENSE](LICENSE) file for details.

 ## Contact